zanderwar/php-websocket/README.md

 learn something.
 As soon as you want to create a full featured websocket based application you might want to switch to more sophisticated solution.

+> Note: This package does not support SSL/WSS

 ## Installation

 Clone or download the repository to your server.
 The package is also installable via composer running the following